nichmomanyi/nichmomanyi/README.md

 - 👋 Hi, I’m @nichmomanyi
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data.
+I want to gain moreknowledge in using data to improve business outcomes e,g Outcomes, Customer experience, Cost and revenue.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me at nicholasmomanyi94@gmail.com or at +254715210571

 <!---